LiV a life of Forgiveness

 The scripture promises that the power or position of evil over you will be destroyed.
 Persons responsible will be humbled.
 They will be brought low.
 You will be lifted above their operating level.

-What do we learn from this parable of forgiveness?
+What do we learn from living a life free of unforgiving nature?

-• You must forgive from your heart not lips.
+You must forgive from your heart not lips.
 This is a requirement.
-If you are not ready to forgive, take your time and seek God until your heart is soft enough to forgive those who have wronged you fairly or unfairly.
+If you are not ready to forgive, take your time and seek God until your heart is soft enough to forgive those who have wronged you in any way.

 Luke 11: 2 He said to them, “When you pray, say… 4 Forgive us our sins,